Updated March 29, 2015

 When an Afghan man or any other man must endure brutality as well as shame for the religiously “inappropriate” or “illegal” behavior of his family members, we can perhaps better understand why he so strongly “wants to control” his children and his wife: from his view, it makes more sense for them to be oppressed than for him to be both oppressed and brutalized, especially if for a while after being beaten he is unable to work and support them.

 The Taliban’s penal code also mandated that males be arrested for many other “violations.”
 “While a woman can be beaten if her face accidentally shows from under her head-to-toe covering,” writes gender expert Cathy Young, author of Ceasefire!
-Why Women and Men Must Join Forces to Achieve True Equality, “a man can be beaten if his beard isn’t long enough.
+Why Women and Men Must Join Forces to Achieve True Equality, “a man can be beaten if his beard isn’t long enough [if too much of his face shows].
 While a woman who commits adultery faces execution, the same fate awaits her male lover.”

 Social researcher Warren Farrell, author of the riveting Father and Child Reunion, tells of the 1990 Associated Press story about Bobby Sherrill, who worked in Kuwait.
 When Sherrill returned to the United States, he was arrested, handcuffed, and taken before a magistrate.
 He had failed to pay full child support for ninety days.
 The reason?
 While he was in Kuwait, Iraq invaded the country and he was kidnapped and taken hostage for three months, during which his father paid some but not all of the support.
 This explanation failed to impress the magistrate, and he demanded an immediate cash payment.
 Because Sherrill did not have it on him at the time, he was jailed.
 (Is there an unwritten law somewhere that requires non-custodial fathers to always carry with them a large sum of cash?)